sahu-dev-hub/xfce_customize/README.md

-# customize your xfce look like window-11
+# How to make XFCE look like Windows
 <p>customize your xfce look like window 11</p>

 ### Images